Snarling/bitburner-scripts/libawait/README.md

-/lib/await.js is the file required for the main functionality.

-exampleAwaiter shows an example script that uses an exec wrapper to await other scripts' completion and use their return value. the examples in the awaitees folder show examples of scripts written to be ran by this exec wrapper and return a value.

-When using ns.run, ns.exec, or manually running an awaitee-script, keep in mind the first argument sent is consumed as part of the awaitee-setup.
+/lib/await.js is the main file.
+It exports functions for getting an execWrapper or an awaitee.
+All other files are just example usage.

+An execWrapper launches scripts similarly to `ns.exec`, but allows for the script being ran to return a value and signal when the script is finished by resolving a promise.

+An execWrapper should only be used to run awaitee scripts, otherwise the resulting promise will never be resolved.

+An execWrapper creates an additional argument as a first argument when running a script, and an awaitee consumes the first argument sent on initialization.

+When an awaitee script is finished running, awaitee.returnValue is what the execWrapper's promise resolves to.